adobe/coral-spectrum/index.md

 more freedom to change the underlying markup that supports those elements.
 This makes the exposed API smaller and more explicit, resulting in a lower risk of updates to Coral Spectrum needing to introduce breaking changes.

-## Showcase

-All components can be seen in action <a href="../examples" target="_blank">here</a>.
-These are only examples and don't cover all scenarios.
-The API documentation can be found in the <a href="./identifiers.html" target="_blank">references</a>.
-A playground is available <a href="../playground" target="_blank">here</a> to experiment and preview code with the latest Coral Spectrum version.
-Code can be shared by copy pasting the URL.
-The playground is sandboxed to prevent security risks.

 ---